akueisara/simple-todo-app/README.md

 The following **additional** features are implemented:

 * [x] Prevent user from adding empty item titles when clicking on add/save in the AddItemActivity/EditItemActivity
-* [x] Add support for sorting items by title, priority, due date or status
+* [x] Add support for sorting items by title, priority, due date or status and persist the sorting option into SQLite
 * [x] Add an alert dialog to confirm delete
 * [x] Add splash screen and design the launcher icon (thanks to the cat Ralph)
 * [x] Add localization for Taiwan